alexander-labs/portfolio/README.md

 Interested in exploring science — trying different events, building things, and seeing what I enjoy most.

+- Science Fair on Designing a Microbe to address a Disease
+- Science Lab on Germ Theory
 - Science Olympiad *Write It Do It* [Regional Santa Clara Competition](https://scilympiad.com/santa-clara-so) (March 2025) 11th place (out of 45), first attempt at WIDI

 ---